Find your customers, understand your customers, nurture your customers and retain your customers. Profitably.

 As part of your CLM strategy, it's important to have a personalised, automated first-time customer welcome programme.

 When you understand your current first-time customers you can search for new 'look-alike' customers through your marketing channel mix.
-Other proven customer acquisition tactics include; first-time customer incentives, content and social marketing, and friend-get-friend programmes.
+Other proven customer acquisition tactics include; first-time customer incentives, content and social marketing, and friend-get-friend programmes to name a few.

 Depending on how you are set up you may need a welcome programme for customers who: